jimmoffitt/rules-migrator/README.md

 Given the high volumes of real-time Twitter data, it is highly recommended that rules are reviewed before adding to a live stream.
 If you are deploying a new PowerTrack stream, this tool can be use to migrate the rules, then verify your ruleset before connecting to the new stream

+For more information on migrating PowerTrack rules from one stream to another, see [this Gnip soppurt article].

+The rest of this document focuses on the Ruby example app used to migrate rules.

 ## User-stories  <a id="user-stories" class="tall">&nbsp;</a>

 Here are some common user-stories in mind when writing this app: